Caring for Storm Victims Throughout the Southeast

 By • October 3, 2024

-Chaplains with the Billy Graham Rapid Response Team (BG-RRT) have deployed to Western North Carolina (above), Florida, Georgia, and Tennessee after Hurricane Helene barreled through last weekend.
-The storm left more than 200 dead, and the extent of its damage to homes, businesses, and other buildings is still unknown.
+Chaplains with the Billy Graham Rapid Response Team (BG-RRT) are deployed in Western North Carolina (above), Florida, Georgia, and Tennessee in the aftermath of Hurricanes Helene and Milton.
+Helene left more than 220 dead, with Milton claiming at least 20 lives.

 Helene made landfall in Florida as a Category 4 hurricane, killing 13 people in the Sunshine State according to news reports.
-Eleven of those were in the Tampa area (above).
+Eleven of those were in the Tampa area (above), which was also in Milton's path just a couple of weeks later.

 Chaplains are trained in crisis response and share with those they minister to how to have peace on the inside—no matter what’s going on around us.